dynatrace-oss/DynatraceDashboardPowerups/README.md

 Options:
 - `color=blue` - what color to make the text
-- `row=1` - (optional) ignore val and instead lookup value by row number.
+- `row=1` - ignore val and instead lookup value by row number.
 Starting at 1 from top or -1 from bottom.
+- `notfound=0` - if value isn't found, instead use this value.
+Defaults to blank.
+Consider setting to zero if math tiles depend on this tile.

 Optional comparison:
 - `compareTable=table` - reference the table tile, ie put `!PU(link):table` in the title of the USQL tile